AdaGold/mood-analysis/README.md

 	...
 	```

+	#### Test & Verify
+	Run the resulting code & ensure that each day is printed with the correct emoticon.  **think** which does should be happy, which sad and which

 	**think**: Why does 03/13 come out as _neutral_ when it should be _happy_?
 How could we fix this?

 2. To make the results a little more accurate, let's write and utilize a method called `strip_punctuation` to strip out the punctuation that affects the results.
 Namely, remove  exclamation marks (!), periods (.), commas (,), and hashtags (#).